tomhuhges/proceedings/Mark_Mitchell_profile.md

 For the last year I've been at London Metropolitan University as a project manager, but that has been a very difficult time for me and has made me realise that I need a change of career.

+Ever since I got a raspberry pi in 2012 I've been a huge linux enthusiast and it has given me back my confidence to learn and be in control of technology.

 Therefore - CODING.
 A return to my childhood obsession!

 ## Personal Life